How to use Proxies in Premiere Pro: An Illustrated Guide

 Proxy ingest resolution settings

-Pick a resolution which matches your system specs.
+Pick a resolution that matches your system specs.

 • Import your files.
 It doesn’t matter how you do this.
-Whether your drag and drop the files into the Project Panel, press Ctrl+i, go to ‘File’ then navigate to Import, or use the Media Browser, your proxy files will always be created.
+Whether you drag and drop the files into the Project Panel, press Ctrl+i, go to ‘File’, then navigate to Import, or use the Media Browser, your proxy files will always be created.

 Proxy import

 Voilà!
-Adobe Media Encoder will now open and automatically start to create the proxies for you in the background.
-You can start creating your timeline sequence etc. in the meantime.
+Adobe Media Encoder will now open and automatically create the proxies for you in the background.
+In the meantime, you can start creating your timeline sequence, etc.

 Proxy ingest adobe media encoder